 Slope Assessment and Site Investigation – Todmorden, West Yorkshire

-Building control had suspended construction works at this residential development site after the contractor had removed the toe of a steep slope to create the proposed devlopment platform, and the slope had begun to fail.
+Building control had suspended construction works at this residential development site after the contractor had removed the toe of a steep slope to create the proposed development platform, and the slope had begun to fail.

 The Land Consultancy Limited formed cable tool percussion boreholes at the base of the slope and window sampling boreholes at the top of the slope where access was severely restricted.
 All holes were installed for groundwater level monitoring purposes and samples were taken for laboratory analysis.
 In-situ testing was also undertaken in the cable tool percussion boreholes.